Get 10% off Travel Sets with code: TRAVEL10

 How does benzoyl peroxide work?

-In addition to its effective bacteria fighting power, it also assists in clearing the pores of the debris that creates the clogged pores, including blackheads.
-This is why it is also so effective for non-inflamed acne such as blackheads, milia and clogged pores.
+In addition to its effective bacteria-fighting power, it also assists in clearing the pores of the debris that creates clogged pores, including blackheads.
+This is why it is also very effective for non-inflamed acne such as blackheads, milia, and clogged pores.

-Lastly, it has anti-inflammatory properties to help reduce redness and tenderness that is commonly accompanied with breakouts.
+Lastly, it has anti-inflammatory properties to help reduce redness and tenderness that commonly accompany breakouts.

 Second, while benzoyl peroxide does create an oxidative environment, which creates free radicals, it's important to understand that not all free radicals are bad for you.
 In fact, free radicals serve a critical purpose and we actually need them to stay alive.
 Hydroxyl radicals, which are produced by hydrogen peroxide, react quickly and lead to immediate and lasting damage to the skin.
-The type of free radicals created by benzoyl peroxide are different and they are called benzoyloxyl radicals.
-This type of free radical creates no more damage to the skin then being surrounded by oxygen in the air as we go about our normal day.
+However, the types of free radicals created by benzoyl peroxide, called benzoyloxyl radicals, are different.
+This type of free radical creates no more damage to the skin than being surrounded by oxygen in the air as we go about our normal day.

 If that isn’t convincing enough, I have personally been a daily benzoyl peroxide user for nearly ¾ of my life!
 My acne struggle began when I was 11 and I am now 41 and still use my Acne Eraser every night to keep my skin clear and acne free!